metabase/metabase/docs/embedding/static-embedding-parameters.md

 For global appearance settings, such as the colors and fonts used across your entire Metabase instance, see [Customizing Metabase's appearance](../configuring-metabase/appearance.md).

-## Allow people to download the results of an embedded question or dashboard
+## Disable downloading the results of an embedded question or dashboard

-{% include plans-blockquote.html feature="Downloading results" %}
+{% include plans-blockquote.html feature="Disabling downloading results" %}

 By default, Metabase will include a **Download** button on embedded questions, and an **Export to PDF** option on embedded dashboards.
 You can remove the download option by setting `downloads=false` in the embedding URL in the iframe's `src` attribute, see [customizing the appearance of static embeds](./static-embedding.md#customizing-the-appearance-of-static-embeds).